 Create a branding slogan in three to five words and develop a simple, but memorable logo.

-A simple logo as a favicon is important for use in a search engine presentation (for a brief explanation about favicons, see the eight best practices in small business marketing).
+A simple logo as a favicon is important for use in a search engine presentation.

 … countless entrepreneurs have mistakenly thought all they had to do was put up a Web site and the money would flow.

 You or someone on your staff needs to be analytical with the ability to think critically.
 The person needs to be capable of making strategic moves to anticipate necessary steps, and tracking your successes and failures.